jthf/SingaporeRealEstate/README.md

 Data exploration and hypothesis testing to better inform buyers and real estate agents on the real estate market trends.

 # Hypothesis 1
-## Certain property types can be found more in certain district.
+## The supply of some property types is higher in some districts.

 ![](/images/Chart_1_Heatmap_of_District_vs_Property_Type.jpg)